openedx/edx-documentation/en_us/install_operations/source/ecommerce/create_products.rst

 Create Products
 ####################

-After you :ref:`configure a partner <Partner Configuration>` and :ref:`configure at least one site <Site Configuration>` for the E-Commerce service to use, and you have compiled and moved your static assests, you can create products.
+After you :ref:`configure a partner <Ecom Partner Configuration>` and :ref:`configure at least one site <Ecom Site Configuration>` for the E-Commerce service to use, and you have compiled and moved your static assests, you can create products.